huff-language/huff-docs/src/tutorial/the-basics/README.md

 # The Basics

 ## Installation
 Before you get started writing Huff you will have to install the compiler.
-Head over to [getting started](https://docs.Huff.sh/get-started/overview/) and follow the steps to get it installed.
+Head over to [getting started](https://docs.huff.sh/get-started/overview/) and follow the steps to get it installed.
 Once complete - come back here!!

 ## What you are going to learn?
 Unlike other programming languages, creating a Huff contract that returns "Hello, world!" is quite advanced!
 To keep things simple we are going to learn how to create a Huff contract that adds two numbers (then we will dive into "Hello, world!").
-Open up your editor and create a file called `addTwo.Huff`.
+Open up your editor and create a file called `addTwo.huff`.
 Lets jump in.

 ## Add Two
 ### ABI declaration